 While this is a benefit to many people it can also be a potential pitfall.

-Because taking exogenous hormones (meaning taking hormones from a source other than what your body produces naturally) may have a negative feedback on your body and shut down the natural production of hormones in your body.
+Because taking exogenous hormones (meaning taking hormones from a source other than what your body produces naturally) may exert negative feedback on your body and shut down the natural production of hormones in your body (1).

 This is not necessarily an issue with thyroid glandulars, but it can be a problem with poorly formulated adrenal glandulars.

-Glandular extracts that contain hydrocortisone (or some cortisol equivalent) can impair HPA axis and lead to long term issues if not used safely or correctly.
+Glandular extracts that contain hydrocortisone (2) (or some cortisol equivalent) can impair the HPA axis and lead to long-term issues if not used safely or correctly.